 Granola bars.
 Granola sounds healthy enough, and when you make it at home, it is: Rolled oats, honey, raisins, and nuts make for a filling, nutrient-dense breakfast or snack.
 Some store-bought granola bars are still made with relatively healthy ingredients, but beware of those that are dipped in fudge or full of ingredients that can make them as high in sugar and fat as some candy bars.

 Cereal bars.
 At first glance, these bars appear to have it all: "cereal" outside, "real fruit" inside, and possibly even "real" milk or yogurt swirled in or on top.
 Some are healthy choices; others are not.
-Read the labels carefully and look for cereal bars made from whole grain and low in fat.
+Read the labels carefully and look for whole-grain bars that are low in fat.
 Watch out for added sugar and high calorie counts.
 In some, the fruit is more likely to be high-fructose corn syrup or juice concentrates than real apples or strawberries.
 And the yogurt, usually made from powder, does not contain the healthy live, active cultures found in a cup of yogurt.
 A meal that includes a bowl of whole-grain cereal, a glass of low-fat milk, and a piece of fruit is lower in sugar and packs a much greater nutritional punch than any all-in-one bar.